• Skip to primary navigation

 • Use a stand mixer with paddle attachment to combine the eggs, butter, sugar and salt together.
 If you don’t have a stand mixer, you can use a fork to cream the butter and then mix in the sugar, salt and eggs using a whisk.
 Set this mixture aside.

-• Heat the milk in a small saucepan until it reaches a temperature of 115°F. Pour half of the milk into the butter/sugar and egg mixture, and the other half into a cup.
+• Heat the milk in a small saucepan until it reaches 115°F. Pour half of the milk into the butter/sugar and egg mixture, and the other half into a cup.
 Mix 1 teaspoon of sugar into the cup of milk then add the yeast.
 Mix and let sit for 10 minutes.
 It will foam and expand in volume.

 • Add the proofed yeast/milk to the bowl with the wet mixture.
 Replace the paddle attachment with a dough hook.
 Turn your mixer on low speed and add ½ a cup of flour to the bowl at a time.
 A ball of dough will form on the dough hook.
-Shut the mixer off and transfer the dough to a floured surface.
+Turn the mixer off and transfer the dough to a floured surface.
 Knead the dough by hand for 7 full minutes.

 • Shape the kneaded dough into a ball.
 Transfer the ball of dough to a greased bowl and cover it with plastic wrap.
 Let the dough rise in a warm place for an hour and a half.